-As reported in Table 5 and 6, training datasets built from higher patch size work better.
+As reported in Table 5 and 6, training datasets built from

+higher patch size work better.
 To understand how these improvements are related to the information content, the accuracy of AC coefficient estimation in all the considered scenarios (i.e., all combinations of training and test patch sizes) at varying of β (eq.
 (1)) was studied.
 Although exploiting training datasets with bigger patch sizes always provides better results (see Fig. 8), the gain in terms of accuracy is higher when low β values are considered (i.e., lower informative patches).
 This behavior is more evident in the experiments conducted on RAISE dataset (with respect to UCID) due to the different resolution of the original images used to extract patches.
 AC distributions with low β values have almost all bins close to zero and is pretty difficult to discriminate among ones obtained with different first quantization factors.
 This is even worse when a limited number of elements are used to build these histograms.
-Such as example histograms generated from 64×64 and 512×512 TABLE 6.
-Accuracies obtained for every couple test/training with UCID as test dataset.
+Such as example histograms generated from 64×64 and 512×512 patches have been obtained considering 64 and 4096 elements respectively.
+Higher patch sizes allow then, especially when the information content is limited, to better discriminate similar distributions.